 The British Museum welcomes expressions of interest from any UK university, particularly partners outside London.

 Proposals for new studentships made by Museum staff and a named university partner will be agreed in January each year.
 They will be assessed against agreed criteria by a panel with members drawn from universities and other museums as well as the British Museum.
-The deadline for applications for the next round of projects is 6 December 2013.
+The deadline for the next round of projects will be announced shortly.

 More information about Collaborative Doctoral Awards is available on the AHRC website.

 For more information about partnering with the British Museum, contact firstname.lastname@example.org